BradenSunwold/flush/README.md

 # flush
 An Android app that displays bathrooms on the UW Campus.
+Click bathroom location for details.
 Shows bathrooms near you, allows you to sort by needs (handicap accessibility, baby changing stations, and gender neutral), and prompts for a user rating of the bathroom (1-5 stars).
 Feedback/rating function not completed yet.
 Uses Google Maps API.